 A facies series is a sequence of different metamorphic zones that increase in grade across a metamorphic terrane.
 Figure 13.4 contains several examples.
 A Barrovian facies series (named after Scottish geologist George Barrow) follows a normal geothermal gradient created during crustal thickening related to mountain building.
 Typical Barrovian metamorphism progresses from the zeolite facies to the greenschist, amphibolite, and granulite facies.
 Rocks in other terranes may follow a Buchan facies series (a lower pressure path of metamorphism named after the Buchan region of Scotland, north of Aberdeen, where it was first described).
 Buchan metamorphism occurs in places where Earth’s crust is rifting, allowing magmas to move upward while carrying a great deal of heat.
 It sometimes occurs in other places where high upward heat flow causes metamorphism at elevated temperature without a great increase in pressure.
 Barrovian and Buchan are the most common facies series, but as seen in Figure 13.4, some terranes reflect a high P/T facies series or a low-pressure contact metamorphism facies series.
 In either case, the minerals that form will be different from those formed by Barrovian or Buchan metamorphism.

-Mafic rocks metamorphosed along a Barrovian or Buchan path may appear similar.
+Mafic rocks metamorphosed in a Barrovian or Buchan terrane may appear similar.
 Unlike metamorphosed pelites, common metabasites, excluding very high-pressure blueschists and eclogites, typically contain no distinctive minerals indicative of higher or lower pressure.
 But, whatever the facies series, metamorphism of mafic rocks begins with the formation of zeolites.
 If grade increases sufficiently, they will end up in the high-pressure or low-pressure portion of the granulite facies.

 |Chapter 16 Section 16.3.2 contains many photos of metamorphosed mafic and ultramafic rocks in hand specimen and in thin section.
-If you want to know what they look like, go there.|
+If you want to know what they look like, go there.

-13.4 Rocks the Form in Different Facies
+13.4 Rocks that Form in Different Facies

 13.4.1 The Zeolite and Prehnite-Pumpellyite Facies